tc39/notes/meetings/2019-07/july-25.md

 #### Conclusion/Resolution

 - Approved to merge the change
-- DD will follow up with LBR about Test 262
+- DD will follow up with LEO about Test 262

 ## MetaMask, safe modules, and Sesify